exercism/haskell/exercises/forth/HINTS.md

 - `toList` returns the current stack as a list, with the element on top of the stack being the rightmost (last) element.

-You will find the type signatures already in place, but it is up to you to define the functions.
+You will find a dummy data declaration and type signatures already in place, but it is up to you to define the functions and create a meaningful data type, newtype or type synonym.